floss1138/dbDotCad/README.md

 **STATUS** = Status.
 A single character only.
 X for not connected, ! for faulty or out of service.

 Node is from the Latin nodus, meaning 'knot'.
 When a drawing is created, the Connection Point Source/Destination (CPS or CPD) will be a block with a unique database name and associated attributes as meta data.
 Connections may have a mass of configuration information (Configuration Items) that would not normally be visible on a drawing and will be handled independantly within the database.
 Drawing block attributes are limited to only those which may need to be visible or used to identify the block to the database.
 The connection point will use arrows to represent the signal direction or flow.
-Simplex connecitons will have a single arrow.
+Simplex connections will have a single arrow.
 Duplex connections will be represented by two way arrows.
-Connecitons forming part of a loop will have double arrows in the appropriate direction.
-In the case of simplex connecitons, these typically 'enter' on the left and 'exit' on the right of a node.
+Connections forming part of a loop will have double arrows in the appropriate direction.
+In the case of simplex connections, these typically 'enter' on the left and 'exit' on the right of a node.
 Jackfields traditionally have outputs (sources) above inputs (destinations).
 Each Connection Point will have the Connection Segment Identifier (CSI), typically a cable number, as an attribute.
 This would normally be visible on the drawing.
 Items of equipment form nodes.
-Each node requires a unique database name, the Node Identifer (NI) and will be a nested block with BLOCKNAME = ND_<NODENAME> containing the connections.
+Each node requires a unique database name, the Node Identifier (NI) and will be a nested block with BLOCKNAME = ND_<NODENAME> containing the connections.
 CPS/CPD blocks are used as part of the Node block.
-All blocks will contain keys for HANDLE, BLOCKNAME (both automaticly added by AutoKAD), then TITLE and FNAME followed by attrubutes specific to the block.
+All blocks will contain keys for HANDLE, BLOCKNAME (both automatically added by AutoKAD), then TITLE and FNAME followed by attributes specific to the block.

 IP information may be needed on a drawing.
 In this case CIDR house rules apply (Classless Inter-Domain Routing notation).
 [CIDR Explained] (https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)

 ### GETTING STARTED

-On Unbuntu desktop or server (ideally a clean install - running in a VM) ...
+On Ubuntu desktop or server (ideally a clean install - running in a VM) ...

 1. Download the build script ddc_builderv#.pl
 2. Edit the scrip header (or accept the defaults)